 The free admission program is available for those currently serving in the United States Military—Army, Navy, Air Force, Marine Corps, Coast Guard as well as members of the Reserves, National Guard, U.S. Public Health Commissioned Corps, NOAA Commissioned Corps, and up to five family members.

 Located at 195 Log Cabin Road in Kennebunkport, Seashore Trolley Museum is the world’s first and largest electric railway and transit museum.
-The museum is open to the public Wednesday-Sunday through Halloween.
+The museum is open to the public weekends in May and Wednesday-Sunday from June 1 through Halloween.